scala/docs.scala-lang/_overviews/collections-2.13/sets.md

 permalink: /overviews/collections-2.13/:title.html
 ---

 `Set`s are `Iterable`s that contain no duplicate elements.
-The operations on sets are summarized in the following table for general sets and in the table after that for mutable sets.
+The operations on sets are summarized in the following tables for general sets, immutable sets and mutable sets.
 They fall into the following categories:

 * **Tests** `contains`, `apply`, `subsetOf`.
 The `contains` method asks whether a set contains a given element.
 The `apply` method for a set is the same as `contains`, so `set(elem)` is the same as `set contains elem`.
 That means sets can also be used as test functions that return true for the elements they contain.